alberttheprince/rpemotes-reborn/README.md

 - Thank you to [BoringNeptune](https://www.gta5-mods.com/users/BoringNeptune) for the custom dance emotes

+- Thank you to [-CMG Mods-](https://www.gta5-mods.com/users/-moses-) for the custom emotes

-- Thank you to [-Moses-](https://www.gta5-mods.com/users/-moses-) for the custom emotes
+- Thank you to [prue颜](discord.gg/lunyxmods) for being a great friend, partnering with me and for the custom emotes

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.